booc0mtaco/dotfiles/README.md

 These files are AppleScript (and JS equivalents) that activate certain behaviors as executables.
 They are useful for things that should happen in the UI, and can be triggered by spotlight/alfred or similar.

+### Additional setup

+Here are some configuration odds and ends that may be interesting:

+### macOS

+- Enable `sudo` access via TouchID (on supported devices)

+1. run `sudo cp /etc/pam.d/sudo_local.template /etc/pam.d/sudo_local`
+2. edit the new file by commenting out the command to enable TouchID, and save

+This will set up the machine to do sudo auth via TouchID instead of typing the (hopefully long) computer password.